ramnes/notion-sdk-py/README.md

 The client emits useful information to a logger.
 By default, it only emits warnings and errors.

-If you're debugging an application, and would like the client to log response bodies, set the `log_level` option to `logging.DEBUG`.
+If you're debugging an application, and would like the client to log request & response bodies, set the `log_level` option to `logging.DEBUG`.

 ```python
 notion = Client(